Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Video 6 (agent)
 > In this video we learned how to make a recursive loop, this allows for sequential tool calling.
 A tools output can be fed back into the tool with this.
 For my modification I added a tool that sorts a list of numbers.
 My intended behaviour was to have the llm then recursively subtract this list, but I was unable to get this to work.
 Perhaps a more refined prompt or another tool for this could help.

+## Video 7 (agent with memory)
+> In this video we learned how to persist memory so that we can continue prompting in pieces.
+I made a very simple modification and multiplied this final new result by 10.